 A committee is not limited to using the contributions it received after the recall is initiated to pay for eligible recall expenses.
 Otherwise, the Commission agrees with your reading of WIS.
-STAT. \$\$ 11.0205 and 11.1104(\$).
-Current Wisconsin law permits a candidate committee of a candidate for Governor to use contributions it receives to pay for the recall-related expenses of both the candidate committee of a candidate for Governor.
+STAT. §§ 11.0205 and 11.1104(8).
+Current Wisconsin law permits a candidate committee of a candidate for Governor to use contributions it receives to pay for the recall-related expenses of both the candidate committee of a candidate for Governor and the candidate committee of a candidate for Lieutenant Governor.
 WIS.
-STAT. \$\$ 11.0205 and 11.1104(\$).
+STAT. §§ 11.0205 and 11.1104(8).